Zadie Xa: Sobey Art Award

 Zadie Xa was nominated for the Sobey Art Award in 2020 and was on the longlist as a representative of the West Coast and Yukon region (other geographic categories for the Sobey Art Award include the Prairies and North, Ontario, Quebec, and the Atlantic).
 That year, the program award fund was equally awarded to 25 finalists, including Xa, Joseph Tisiga, Sara Cwynar, Caroline Monnet, and Jordan Bennett, among others.

 2025 Turner Prize

-Zadie Xa was shortlisted as one of four artists, alongside Nnena Kalu, Rene Matić, and Mohammed Sami, for the 2025 Turner Prize.
+Zadie Xa was one of four artists shortlisted for the 2025 Turner Prize; the other nominees were Nnena Kalu, Rene Matić, and Mohammed Sami.